What to see in Molise? Old towns, wild nature, and white beaches: you will have a lot to explore. Would you come with us?

-Molise is the youngest region in Italy: it was born bureaucratically in 1963.
+Molise is the youngest region in Italy: it was officially born in 1963.
 But its history, the history of its places, its cities and its monuments is ancient and millenary and certainly deserves to be known and appreciated.
-We therefore advise you to follow us: we will lead you by the hand to a land full of charm and mystery, where the spirit of Nature has expertly merged with the creative action of History.

 Isernia is among the most important cities of the small and precious region: an ancient stronghold of the Samnites, the city has been able to resist the various disasters that it has had to suffer during its millennial history.
 Plundered and vandalized by the Saracens in the Middle Ages, severely bombed during the Second World War, the city fortunately managed to retain part of its original core.
 We can still admire, in fact, the Fraternal Fountain erected in honor of Celestino V and the beautiful Cathedral, remodeled several times, where the Byzantine icon of the Madonna of the light dominates.